gl-inet/docs4.x/docs/tutorials/mac_clone.md

 # MAC Clone

-On the left side of web Admin Panel -> MORE SETTINGS -> MAC Clone
+On the left side of web Admin Panel -> NETWORK -> MAC Clone

 MAC Clone is useful when you connect to a public hotspot but you do not want the server to know your real MAC address or limit your Internet connections based on your MAC address.